 - Brew and chill your espresso in the refrigerator, or with a quick pour over ice and immediately strain to prevent dilution and discard the ice

-- Fill a shaker with all the ingredients and shake without ice for a full minute to foam the espresso
+- Fill a shaker with the ingredients and dry shake without ice for a full minute to foam the espresso

-- Add some ice, just enough to chill the cocktail well and shake vigorously to chill your drink
+- Add a few cubes of ice and shake vigorously for 2-3 seconds to quick chill your drink

 No Espresso Machine – No Problem